 RBC student credit cards are a type of credit card that can be used only by Canadian students, typically under the age of 24.
 These are unsecured credit cards, meaning you don’t need a security deposit or collateral to open an account.
 Before applying for an RBC student credit card you may be asked to provide proof of your Canadian citizenship and your permanent address.

 Student credit cards are a great way to start building your credit if you don’t have a credit history; a credit score of 660 should secure instant approval.
-RBC may not also require your credit history, but you are needed to show proof of enrollment and income during the process.
+RBC may not require your credit history, but you still need to show proof of enrollment and income during the application process.

 You can use these cards to earn rewards like points or cash back on eligible purchases and redeem them for groceries, tech products, gift cards, or travel benefits.
 Most RBC student credit cards also offer purchase security, including extended warranty and insurance.
 Here's our full list of student credit cards in Canada.